 Which types of clients does Stratos Wealth Partners serve?

-Most of Stratos Wealth Partners’ clients are individual investors, including trusts, estates and IRAs.
+Most of Stratos Wealth Partners’ clients are individual investors.
 The firm also serves some high net worth investors, who the SEC defines as those with at least $750,000 in assets under management or an overall net worth of at least $1.5 million.

 There is no minimum asset amount required for the firm’s financial planning services.
-For investing services, the minimum investment varies by account type:
+For investing services, the minimum investment varies by account type.
+The firm’s robo-advisor program, offered through LPL Financial using FutureAdvisor, requires a $5,000 investment.
+Minimums for third-party investment advisory programs range from $10,000 to $250,000.

 Services offered by Stratos Wealth Partners

-Retirement plan and employee services: The firm also advises certain individuals on their retirement plans, through the Participant Consulting Advice Program.
+Stratos Wealth Partners also advises certain individuals on their retirement plans, through the Retirement Plan Consulting Program.
 Finally, certain employers pay the firm to provide financial planning services to their employees.

-Broker-dealer services: Separately, many of the firm’s advisors are licensed through LPL Financial as broker-dealers.
-Thus in addition to providing ongoing services for a flat advisory fee, these advisors also buy and sell securities for clients who pay per transaction.
+Separately, many of the firm’s advisors are licensed through LPL Financial as broker-dealers.
+Thus, in addition to providing ongoing services, these advisors also buy and sell securities for clients who pay per transaction.

 Here is a full list of services offered by Stratos Wealth Partners: